pyexcel/pyexcel/doc/source/csvz.rst

 Single Sheet
 ------------

-When a single sheet is to be saved, the resulting csvz file will be a zip file that contains one csv file bearing the name of `class:Sheet`.
+When a single sheet is to be saved, the resulting csvz file will be a zip file that contains one csv file bearing the name of :class:`~pyexcel.Sheet`.

     >>> import pyexcel as pe
     >>> data = [[1,2,3]]